How to Make the Supercorder Straight Flute

 Tone holes with a ring around them have a different special surround - a little "ditch"

 just outside of the immediately surrounding wood.
-The requirement here is that the finger be able to close the hole normally, which means being able to press the ring down until the top of the metal is flush with the surface of the body.
+The requirement here is that the finger be able to close the hole normally, which means being able to press the ring down until the top of the metal is roughly flush with the surface of the body.
 Again a special drill bit is shaped as desired.

 Specially Shaped Drill Bits